ycm-core/YouCompleteMe/README.md

     For those who want to use the system version of libclang, you would pass `-DUSE_SYSTEM_LIBCLANG=ON` to cmake _instead of_ the
     `-DPATH_TO_LLVM_ROOT=...` flag.

+    NOTE: We **STRONGLY recommended AGAINST use** of the system libclang instead of the upstream compiled binaries.
+Random things may break.
+Save yourself the hassle and use the upstream pre-built libclang.

     You could also force the use of a custom libclang library with `-DEXTERNAL_LIBCLANG_PATH=/path/to/libclang.so` flag (the library would end